MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 4. The following statement is an Azure Sentinel Analytical rule to detect a password spray attempt.

-The first three where operators will filter the result set to failed logins to disabled accounts.
+The first three "where" operators will filter the result set to failed logins to disabled accounts.
 Next, the statement "summarize" a distinct count of application name and group by User and IP Address.
 Finally, there is a check against a variable created (threshold) to see if the number exceeds the allowed amount.
 In the Query Window.
 Enter the following statement and select **run**:

 ```KQL